 This page presents some of my history and lists some of the people, places, activities, ideas, writers, and books that I like.
-For my professional profile, see my resume.

 Current hometown: Seattle.